-5.2.6 Wind speed thresholds

-The following table shows the number of days on which 10-minute wind speed must exceed 15 m/sec (29.16kt) (at named weather stations) in order for a weather event to be deemed to have occurred.
-For each contract (PW-CF1 to PW-CF5)7, part 1K of the Schedule indicates the weather station whose measurements apply.
+5.2.6 Wind speed thresholds The following table shows the number of days on which 10-minute wind speed must exceed 15 m/sec (29.16kt) (at named weather stations) in order for a weather event to be deemed to have occurred.
+For each contract (PW-CF1 to PW-CF5)7, the Schedule, part 1K indicates the weather station whose measurements apply.